-At times, you may have seen on some Microsoft sites or some download sites, download links being available for Windows x86, Windows x64 and Windows x64 Itanium as well, and wondered what Itanium x64 stood for.
-Itanium refers to a processor architecture for Server operating systems, and were also called were called IA-64, where IA stood for Intel Architecture.
+At times, you may have seen on some Microsoft sites or some download sites, download links being available for Windows x86, Windows x64, and Windows x64 Itanium as well, and wondered what Itanium x64 stood for.
+Itanium refers to a processor architecture for Server operating systems, and was also called were called IA-64, where IA stood for Intel Architecture.

 Windows 64-bit Itanium explained

 IA-64 uses the Intel Itanium architecture which is meant for high-performance Enterprise servers and computing systems.
 It was released in 2001 but its performance was not up to expectations, and it soon sunk like the Titanic – prompting some critics to refer to it as Itanic!